VegaDeftwing/opinionatedeng/opinionatedeng.md

 Finally, many in the tech community are on the heartbeat of issues surounding copyright, fairuse, and the [Digital Millennium Copyright Act](https://en.wikipedia.org/wiki/Digital_Millennium_Copyright_Act) or DMCA as without exceptions , a lot of security research would not be legal and it's of direct importance to issues like software piracy and issues sorunding Youtube's automated ContentID [TODO: add links]

-# Appendix F - Things to avoid
+# Appendix E - Things to avoid

 [TODO]